-Employees pay on average 6.3% of their pensionable pay and receive tax relief on their contributions.
+Employees pay on average 6.4% of their pensionable pay and receive tax relief on their contributions.
 Employers also pay a contribution towards the pension costs.
-This amount is decided every three years following an independent actuarial evaluation by the Fund's Actuary.
-In 20011/12 the contribution rates for employers in the Warwickshire Pension Fund range from 0% to 32.5% based on the valuation as at 31 March 2010.
+This amount is decided every three years following an independent actuarial evaluation by the Fund's actuary.
+The average employer rate as at the 2010 valuation was 17.6%.

-The next triennial valuation in 2013 will set the contribution rates from 2014/15 onwards.
+The next triennial valuation this year will set the contribution rates from 2014/15 onwards.

-Investment Report for the year ending 31 March 2012
+Investment Report for the year ending 31 March 2013